jiaqing23/CZ2002-MySTARS/README.md

 - BRYSON: Check for existing index before adding a new index to a course.
 - boolean "exist" must be reset for every check in each switch case, otherwise not exist print message won't be shown.
 - Need to include feedback message for every operations.
+- Exception in thread "main" java.lang.NullPointerException: Cannot invoke "Student.checkVacancy(Index)" because "student" is null.
+Somehow student object is no reference in main program.

 ## Debug 🎅
 ```java